-The statement of net position presents information on all of the City's assets and liabilities, with the difference between the two reported as net position.
+The statement of net position presents information on all of the City's assets, deferred outflow of resources, liabilities and deferred inflow of resources, with the difference between the sum of assets and deferred outflow of resources minus the sum of liabilities and the inflow of resources is reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.